2022 COMMUNITY CONSERVATION COHORT

-The Taking Action for Wildlife team can provide assistance and resources to communities focused on specific projects to protect wildlife and habitats.
+The Taking Action for Wildlife team also offers direct assistance to communities, upon request, to help address specific wildlife and natural resources protection issues.
 There is no fee for this assistance.
 Types of assistance include incorporating wildlife and habitat information in your town's Natural Resources Inventory (NRI) and/or natural resources chapter of the Master Plan, using the NRI in conservation planning and related activities, identifying priority habitats in town, developing public outreach programs, etc.

 Applications are reviewed on a rolling basis.
 Complete and submit the online application.